mvrahden/go-enumer/README.md

 Additionally the type derivation (lookup) was improved and was given more freedom to preferences of case sensitivity.
 It furthermore introduces a clear and unified usage pattern on how to implement enums, by bringing its own easy to understand and hard to misuse way of defining them.

-`go-enumer` defines an enum as a set custom-defined, distinct values which are implemented by defining a range of continuously incrementing constants of a any unsigned integer type or type alias.
+`go-enumer` defines an enum as a set custom-defined, distinct values which are implemented by defining a range of continuously incrementing constants of any unsigned integer type or any type alias deriving from those.
 By convention, enum sets must:

 - be marked with a [magic comment](#magic-comment-goenum).